Teeth WhiteningStockton, CA

 Can I control how white my teeth get with teeth whitening products?

-With professional teeth whitening methods, the dentist can achieve a particular look.
+With professional teeth whitening methods, the dentist or orthodontist can achieve a particular look.
 The time it takes to get a white smile depends on the current state of the teeth and what level of whiteness is desired.
 Once the teeth get to the desired shade, treatment is stopped.

 Does teeth whitening work for teeth stained by smoking?